-Helen Brown is a New Zealander living in Melbourne, where she's a multi-award winning columnist with a huge following.
-Helen wrote Cleo, the story of the family cat chosen by her son who was killed shortly after in a road accident.
+Helen Brown is a New Zealander living in Melbourne.
+She wrote Cleo to tell the story of the family cat chosen by her son who was tragically killed shortly after in a road accident.
 Cleo lived to be 24 and was an honoured family member.
 Cleo was sold in numerous international territories, becoming a bestseller in the UK, US, France, Australia and New Zealand.
 It provoked an enormous response from readers desperate to know what happened next.
-Helen's follow-up book is titled Cats and Daughters (in hardback) and After Cleo in paperback and ebook.
+Helen's follow-up book titled After Cleo is available in paperback and ebook.
 The film based on Cleo is currently in pre-production.
 Website: www.helenbrown.com.au

 Anne Buist is chair of Women's Mental Health at the University of Melbourne and author of the psychological thrillers, Medea's Curse, Dangerous to Know and This I Would Kill For. annebuist.comfacebook.com/anneebuist@anneebuist

-Born in Glasgow, Susan Calman escaped corporate law to become a Stand Up Comedian.
-She's a regular on radio and television panel shows like QI, The News Quiz and I'm Sorry I Haven't A Clue and has presented quiz shows The Boss, Armchair Detectives and Top Class.
+Born in Glasgow, Susan Calman escaped corporate law to become a stand-up comedian.
+She's a regular on radio and television panel shows like QI and The News Quiz and has presented Armchair Detectives, the recent travel series, Secret Scotland and the podcast Mrs Brightside.
 She recently appeared on Strictly Come Dancing where she made it all the way to Week Ten.
 Even more excitingly she won the Glitterball on the Strictly Live tour.
-An advocate for LGBTQ and mental health issues, she lives with her wife and cats in Glasgow. susancalman.com@susancalman Insta: officialsusancalman
+An advocate for LGBTQ+ and mental health issues, she lives with her wife and cats in Glasgow. susancalman.com@susancalman Insta: officialsusancalman